PabloRBorges/PabloRBorges/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on Software Develpment Engineer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Arquitecture
 - 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: He
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
 -->